ghintema/FrontEndMentor_Single-page-design-portfolio/README-template.md

 - Custom CSS Utility classes for fonts and style for max mantainability
 - Flexbox
 - CSS Grid
+- vanilla js for loopable slider with autoplay
 - Mobile-first workflow
 - No frameworks used.

 ### What I learned

-How to build a purely css-slider and the limitations of css for this task.
+How to build a loopable slider in vanila Javascript with autoplay functionality.
-Thanks a lot to https://ebene11.com/imageslider-ohne-javascript

-Limitations are:
-- Nav-Buttons are part of each slider, therefore sliding with the slid.
-- navigation in the loop is not possible.

 ### Continued development